 Tumble dry on warm or medium heat on a gentle setting and/or remove sheets from your dryer when the sheets are slightly damp.
 Do not use dryer sheets.
 Dryer sheets can cause undue friction that causes the flannel to pill over time.

 Wash your flannel sheets separate from other fabrics.
-This will preserve the softness and keep them snag free.
+This will preserve the softness and keep them snag-free.
 Make sure to not overload your washer.
 Overloading will cause friction between sheets and increase pilling.
 Use a little less than the full recommended amount of detergent.
 100 % Cotton Flannel sheets do not require a large amount of detergent when washing regularly.
 Using too much detergent will cause the fibers to deteriorate causing roughness, weakness, and even holes.
-Always wash your flannel sheets in cold or warm water and if possible on the gentle cycle.
-Add a cup of white vinegar to the rinse cycle this acts as a brightening agent and won’t break down the fabric like bleach would.
+Always wash your flannel sheets in cold or warm water and if possible on the gentle cycle (except for during the COVID-19 pandemic).
+Add a cup of white vinegar to the rinse cycle this acts as a brightening agent and won’t break down the fabric as bleach would.
 Don’t mix light colors with dark colors.
 Separating colors will prevent color bleeding and discoloration.

 Drying your sheets on a gentle heat will fluff the flannel to its premium softness.
 Do not dry your sheets too long and avoid dryer sheets because of the undue friction they cause, causing your sheets to pill over time.